By using our website, you agree to our use of cookies.

 2. Curaleaf (CURLF)

-Curaleaf operates in 22 states, with 26 cultivation sites, 135 retail locations, and well over 2,000 wholesale partner accounts nationwide.
+Curaleaf has the largest geographical reach of any American cannabis company, operating in 17 states, with 147 retail locations and well over 900 wholesale partner accounts nationwide.
 The company prides itself on its deep commitment to bettering communities across the U.S. with initiatives that address the collateral consequences associated with marijuana-related offenses.

 • Headquarters: Wakefield, MA